nervosnetwork/docs.nervos.org/website/docs/basics/guides/ckb-on-windows.md

 ---
 id: ckb-on-windows
-title: Get CKB Binary on Windows (experimental)
+title: Get CKB Binary on Windows
 ---

-**Please note that Support for Windows is experimental.
-CKB is known to have serious performance issues when running in Windows.** All commands listed below should be used through [PowerShell](https://docs.microsoft.com/zh-cn/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7).
+**Please note that**, All commands listed below should be used through [PowerShell](https://docs.microsoft.com/zh-cn/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7).

 ## Build from Source